 Using this data, developers are able to understand the wide distribution of real world user experiences between websites, segments of the web, or the web as a whole.
 This is a big deal!
 The Chrome UX Report dataset is the first of its kind to enable web developers to compare their real user performance against the competition and industry.

 There are four primary ways to extract insights from the Chrome UX Report, ranging in complexity.
 For quick and easy analysis of website performance, the CrUX Dashboard and PageSpeed Insights are the recommended tools.
 BigQuery trades some of the simplicity of the analysis for the power of customization and more granular insights.
-And the API enables the integration of high-level data with other applications.
+And the API enables the integration of high-level data with other applications, and the History API provides historical data for trend analysis.

 The CrUX Dashboard is a customizable data visualization tool of websites' historical performance built on Looker Studio.
 The data is sourced from the BigQuery dataset and all of the SQL queries are handled for you under the hood.
 The dashboard shows the distribution of user experiences, as captured by key performance metrics, and how it changes over time.
 It also shows how the distributions of qualitative metrics like device type and effective connection type change over time.
 Try the Looker Studio Dashboard guide.